Junaid2005/Junaid2005/README.md

 Here are some projects I've worked on that I'm most proud of:

-- [LETF Tracker](https://github.com/Junaid2005/letf-tracker) – Python CLI/GUI tool for tracking Leveraged ETFs (LETFs) against their underlying securities
+- [Afterquote](https://pypi.org/project/afterquote) – Python package to estimate synthetic after-hours prices for a security using its underlying asset(s)
 - [Forecastly](https://github.com/jxcg/Forecastly) – Web app that uses machine learning and weather data to predict stock prices